bootstrap-vue/bootstrap-vue/src/components/form-spinbutton/README.md

 Vertical spin buttons can also be sized using hte `size` prop.
 When in vertical mode, the spinbutton is rendered as an inline element.

+The spin button will automatically adjust it's width to fit the displayed value.
+See the [Width section](#width) before for details on controling or setting the width.

 ### Width

 TBD